Captain-1337/Master-Thesis/README.md

 For this purpose, news headlines tend to be rich enough in content to provide insights into supply and demand changes.
 Even when significantly reducing the number of headlines to more reputable sources.

-Domain adaptation can be achieved to some extend by analyzing the properties of the target through literature review and creating a corresponding training dataset to fine-tune the model.
+Domain adaptation can be achieved to some extend by analyzing the properties of the target through literature review and creating a corresponding training dataset to fine-tune the model. ![CrudeBERT comparison]

 For example, considering supply and demand changes regarding crude oil seems to be a suitable component for a domain adaptation.

 In order to advance sentiment analysis applications in the domain of crude oil, this paper presents CrudeBERT.